TeXhackse/LaTeX-ZUGFeRD/README_CTAN.md

 There also exist interfaces to attach an XML file generated differently.
 Please have a look at the documentation.

-This package does not provide.
+This package does not provide any validation.
 Please be aware of you have to use valid input data for a valid ZUGFeRD output.
 The documentation suggests some options.

 # Version History

+ * 0.8a (0000-00-00) Patch to switch to the newly public interface of l3pdfmeta
  * 0.8  (2024-09-11) First version on CTAN